IcodeG00D/IcodeG00D/README.md

 ## I'm Kushagra Pathak

-A passionate and curious **Developer** & **Data Analyst** with a strong foundation in computer science, cloud technologies, and data-driven innovation.
-I thrive on solving real-world problems through clean code, analytical thinking, and continuous learning.
+A passionate and curious **Developer** with a strong foundation in computer science, cloud technologies, and data-driven innovation.
+I thrive on solving real-world problems through clean code,integrating techs ,analytical thinking,Building logics, and continuous learning.

 ---